1 - Access Cluster

 targetPort: 9376

-appProtocol: tcp # Optional (leave blank or choose one of tcp, http, https)
+appProtocol: tcp # optional (leave blank or select one of tcp, http, https)

 Code block.
-Service manifest writing exampleThe list of protocols (protocol and appProtocol) supported by Kubernetes Engine’s type Load Balancer Service and the settings applied to the Load Balancer service accordingly are as follows.
+Example of Service manifest creationThe list of protocols (protocol and appProtocol) supported by the Load Balancer Service type in Kubernetes Engine, along with the corresponding settings applied to the Load Balancer service, is as follows.

 |---|